 After downloading image 0xF1 shown above, another image of stars was taken and downloaded.
 This image is very similar to the one above, since they were taken only 17 minutes apart.
 The only difference is in a small rotation of the camera, probably caused by a small attitude change of DSLWP-B.

 I have used Astrometry.net to identify the image above (or rather, an enhanced contrast version, to help the star identification algorithm).

 After the two images of stars were downloaded, image 0xEE, which was taken on July 9 at 14:17 UTC was downloaded.
 This image shows a part of the lunar surface.
 It was first identified as being the Goddard crater by Achim Vollhardt DH2VA on Twitter.
 The bright small crater is Goddard A, which is 12km in diameter.
-It is interesting to compare it to the small 10km craters in the Sklodowska crater image.
 The resolution of this Goddard crater image is approximately 200m per pixel, so not bad at all.

 The figures below show the GMAT simulation for this image.
 The Goddard crater is clearly visible near the centre of the image.